adityasolanki24/MTRX3760-Project-2/battery_monitor/t.md

 colcon build --merge-install
 source install/setup.bash
 ros2 pkg list | grep battery_monitor
-You should see battery_monitor listed among the installed packages.
+You should see:

+nginx
+Copy code
+battery_monitor
-This confirms that the node has built successfully and can be launched from the workspace.
+This confirms that the package has been successfully built and sourced.

-3. Launch Integration
+3. Including the Node in the Main Launch File
-To include this node in the system, add the following snippet to the project’s main launch file (for example, warehouse_robot.launch.py):
+To include this node in the system, add the following snippet to your main project launch file (for example warehouse_robot.launch.py):

 python
 Copy code